-It’s almost fall, which means it’s practically skiing and snowboarding season.
-While a good bag is excellent for getting your gear to the mountains and ski resorts, it’s also a great way to store away your ski or snowboard until the weather turns cold once again, and the ski resorts start to open back up.
+Winter is officially here, and that means skiing and snowboarding season is too.
+While a good bag is excellent for getting your gear to the mountains and ski resorts, it’s also a great way to store your ski or snowboard until the weather turns cold again and the ski resorts reopen.
+Keep moisture and dust off your gear so when you pull it out next season it’ll be ready to go.

-Ski and snowboard bags are essential for travel to avoid dinging and denting your expensive equipment, and many are padded, offering additional protection.
-Here are our picks for the best ski and snowboard bags you can buy, covering soft shell, hard shell, and rolling models for both snowsports.
+In addition to a good waterproof duffel bag, ski and snowboard bags are essential for travel to avoid dinging and denting your expensive equipment, and many are padded, offering additional protection.
+This is especially if you plan to travel.
+Not sure where to go?
+Colorado is a great ski destination and you can even stay in Hunter S. Thompson’s cabin while you’re there.
+Wherever you decide to go, here are our picks for the best ski and snowboard bags you can buy, covering soft shells, hard shells, and rolling models for both snowsports.

-Burton’shas been around for the better part of two decades, so it only makes sense that we put it in the list of our top picks.
-Available in two versions, and one without, the bag is fully padded to ensure that your equipment doesn’t get damaged in transport.
-We personally recommend the wheeled version of the Gig as its easier to transport around — but if you don’t mind carrying your equipment, the non-wheeled version of the bag is significantly cheaper.
+Burton’s Gig snowboard bag has been around for the better part of two decades, so it only makes sense that we put it in the list of our top picks.
+Available in wheeled and non-wheeled versions, the bag is fully padded to ensure that your equipment doesn’t get damaged in transit.
+We personally recommend the wheeled version of the Gig, as it’s easier to transport.
+But if you don’t mind carrying your equipment, the non-wheeled version of the bag is significantly cheaper.
+Both are available in a variety of sizes and styles, and there is plenty of room inside the bag to store additional items and zippered outside compartments, too.

 Especially where air travel is concerned, it can be cumbersome getting your equipment to its final destination in good condition, even with the best gear rack.
 Make sure you transport your gear in the proper type of luggage that meets your gear’s particular needs.